orey/papers/docs/research/about-ml.md

-# Reflections on  machine learning (ML)
+# Reflections on neural networks and machine learning

 ![Robot](../images/robot.jpg)

 *Photo by [oliver brandt](https://freeimages.com/photographer/ollinger-36628) from [FreeImages](https://freeimages.com)*

-Machine learning based on neural networks attracted much attention and credits those last decades, up to the point that, boosted by marketing, an anti-scientific approach is sold as being the solution to all problems.
+Machine learning based on neural networks attracted much attention and credits those last decades (after a long "winter of AI") up to the point that, boosted by marketing, an anti-scientific approach is sold as being the solution to all problems.

-## An interpolation function working in extrapolation mode
+In this article, we will try to recall the simple mathematical foundation behind neural networks.

+## What is a neural network?

-Basically, a neural network is the fruit of an algorithm of multi-variable function construction based on interpolation.
+Basically, a built neural network in "supervised learning" is:

-Suppose we have a problem with n dimensions in input and p dimensions in output.
-For every know assertion that we know:
+* A mathematical function `f` of several variable;
+* A complex function construction algorithm:
+    * Using a representation of neurons and axons that was used to create the function `f`,

-* An input of the problem (x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>n</sub>),
-* Its corresponding output (y<sub>1</sub>, y<sub>2</sub>, ..., y<sub>p</sub>) are known.
+    * Based on a list of inputs of the form (x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>n</sub>), matching with outputs of the form (y<sub>1</sub>, y<sub>2</sub>, ..., y<sub>p</sub>).

+There are many techniques to build the function `f`, hence the variety of machine learning algorithms.

+We will not talk now on unsupervised learning.

+## An interpolation function

 Let us note :